geodynamics/aspect/benchmarks/time_dependent_annulus/README.md

 submitted.

-It features a spherical annulus with a circular flow and a time-indepedent analytical, but a time-dependent numerical solution, which allows to quantify how errors in the advection equation influence the accuracy of the Stokes equation.
+It features a spherical annulus with a circular flow and a time-independent analytical, but a time-dependent numerical solution, which allows to quantify how errors in the advection equation influence the accuracy of the Stokes equation.
 In this example the benchmark uses particles to carry density, but it can be